William-N-Havard/williaikuma/README.md

 # Known issues

-Random segmentation faults may occur if PyAudio fails to properly initialise ALSA drivers (via PortAudio).
+Random segmentation faults (on Linux) may occur if PyAudio fails to properly initialise ALSA drivers (via PortAudio).

 # Citation